 Best series you started in 2018?

-Marie Lu is known for her villainous plot twists and her penchant for anti-heroes, and Warcross, the first book in her new series, was everything I love about a Marie Lu book: a spicy writing style, fast-paced, addicting, delightfully over-the-top and full of twisty-villainy.
+Marie Lu is known for her villainous plot twists and her penchant for anti-heroes, and Warcross, the first book in her new series, was everything I love about a Lu book: a spicy writing style, fast-paced, addicting, delightfully over-the-top and full of twisty-villainy.

 Warcross had me sitting on the edge of my seat – I couldn’t wait to see what was going to happen next!
 Emika was such a thrilling main character to follow, too.
 She was witty, sharp, intelligent and rebellious.
 What more could you ask of a YA heroine?